Accounting for Kids teaches the value of financial literacy

 AFK aims to help at-risk youth who may lack financial mentors in their lives, Faulkner says.
 In addition to teaching financial skills in the classroom, the organization’s volunteers provide one-on-one mentoring and tutoring for children in need of positive encouragement and support and help them learn to make good choices.

 “Our goal is to put hope and dreams in their minds,” she says.
-“A lot of these kids never have never had anyone in their lives who attended college.”
+“A lot of these kids never had anyone in their lives who attended college.”
 Accounting for Kids relies on donations to purchase educational materials and food, and to help with advertising costs and fund future activities.
 Huntington has been a presenting sponsor of AFK since 2000.

 About the organizationName: Accounting for Kids